-The call for applications for the 2017 Graduate Student Research Awards will be released on December 1, 2016.
-NPRB will award a minimum of six Graduate Student Research Awards (GSRAs) of $25,000 each to qualified applicants.
+The call for applications for the 2022 Graduate Student Research Awards is now open as of December 8th, 2021.
+NPRB will award a minimum of six Graduate Student Research Awards (GSRAs) of $26,000 each to qualified applicants.

-The Graduate Student Research Awards call will be released in December 1, 2016.
-The deadline for proposal submission is Friday February 10, 2017 at 4pm AKST.
-Applicants are notified of funding decisions in late May 2017.
+The Graduate Student Research Awards call is now open as of December 8th, 2021.
+The deadline for proposal submission is Tuesday, February 15, 2022 at 4pm AKST.
+Applicants are notified of funding decisions in late May 2022.

 Photo Credit: Henry Huntington